A voice for

 • Sage does not shoot readily from old wood, so never prune old, brown, leafless stems – otherwise the plant is likely to die.

-• You can cover plants with horticultural fleece in winter to protect the leaves from the worst of the weather.
-Protection with fleece may be a good idea in very cold and exposed areas.
+• The plants can be covered with horticultural fleece in winter to protect the leaves from the worst of the weather.
+Protection with fleece may be a good idea in very cold and exposed areas (24).

 • References